Coburg: 17th century to early 20th century

-In November 1918, during German revolution that broke out in the final weeks of World War I, the last duke of Saxe-Coburg and Gotha, Charles Edward, abdicated.
+In November 1918, during the German revolution that broke out in the final weeks of World War I, the last duke of Saxe-Coburg and Gotha, Charles Edward, abdicated.
 The Free State of Coburg which then came into being had to decide whether to become part of Thuringia or Bavaria.
-In a November 1919 referendum, the locals voted to join Bavaria with an 88% majority; the merger took place on 1 July 1920.
+In a referendum held in November 1919, local citizens voted to join Bavaria by an 88% majority.
+The merger took place on 1 July 1920.

 Nazi era

 In 1929, Coburg was the first German town in which the Nazi Party won the absolute majority of the popular vote during municipal elections.
 In 1932, Coburg was the first German town to make Adolf Hitler an honorary citizen.

 Jewish community of Coburg

 Coburg had Jewish citizens as early as the 14th century.
 In the 1870s they were granted permission to permanently lease the Church of St. Nicholas for conversion into a synagogue.
 In 1931 an unofficial boycott was imposed against Jewish businesses.
 In 1932 the municipal council abrogated the lease of St. Nicholas Church.
 In 1933 the synagogue was closed down.
 It still remains standing.
 On 25 March 1933, 40 Jews in Coburg were arrested and tortured.
 They were not released until the affair became internationally known.

 On 9 November 1938, Kristallnacht, all Jewish men were interned.
 Jewish homes, shops, and the school were destroyed.
 Coburg's Jewish community numbered 68 in 1869, 210 (1.3% of the total population) in 1880, 316 (1.3%) in 1925, and 233 (0.9%) in 1933.
 Around 150 managed to leave by 1942, either emigrating from Germany or moving to other German cities.
 The rest were deported to Riga, Izbica, and Theresienstadt in three transports between November 1941 and September 1942.
 The memorial book of the German Federal Archives for the victims of the Nazi persecution of Jews in Germany lists in particular 63 Jewish inhabitants of Coburg, who were deported and mostly murdered.
-Coburg's Jewish community was not reestablished after the war.
+Coburg's Jewish community was not re-established after the war.